Ilkley Moor

 Once you have scrambled to your heart’s content, you need to carry on along the flagged path, until is peters out to a wide stony track.
 Soon, it will join the old Ilkley/Keighley road, which is a very wide old Roman road, which used to link the two towns together.
 Turn right onto this, and follow it as it descends towards Ilkley.
 Soon, on your left you will see a stone cross, positioned just off the track.
 Take a little detour for a closer look, this it the Cowper Cross, a 12th century stone cross erected by the side of the old road.
 Once you have checked it out, follow the track until you reach a public footpath sign and a conveniently positioned bench!

-The path will eventually re-join the Ilkley/ Keighley road briefly, before there is an offshoot path down to the right, which crosses a footbridge over Spicey Gill.
-Cross this and head back up the bank on the other side.
-The path passes a pine tree cluster on your right (ace for pine cone collecting, and also possibly magical…… it doesn’t appear on the map, so we’ve always said it moves, a la Tolkein’s LOTR Ents!
+To guide you by the features you can see, there is a large gully of Spicey Gill (and the remains of its now grassed over quarries visible to your left.
+Keep them on your left until the path begins to bend round to the right.
+The path passes a pine tree cluster on your right (ace for pine cone collecting, and also possibly magical…… it didn’t used to appear on the map, so we’ve always said it moves, a la Tolkein’s LOTR Ents!
 Can you convince your littles of the same?!)

 Here, you have a choice.
 If you fancy a little wander to a cup and ring marked rock, which involves an easy scrambly path next to the waterfall you passed on the way up, then keep walking straight on, keeping the pine cone woods to your right.
 If not, you can take the path that descends leftwards, which heads back in the direction of White Wells Car Park (there are many so take your pick!)